Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 Internet access disrupted across Iran

-As of Tuesday morning local time, Iran’s internet connectivity dropped to about 1%.

-Data from Flightradar24 shows virtually no flight traffic over Iran and other Middle Eastern countries after the strikes.
-This graphic compares air traffic from a week ago to traffic on Saturday evening, local time.
-A wide corridor of Middle East airspace remained closed Tuesday.
+The people of Iran have been in a near-total internet blackout since the air strikes started.
+Internet shutdowns have previously been a go-to tactic for the regime, with a previous period of inactivity recorded in January during anti-government protests.

-Jake Tapper, Christian Edwards, Karina Tsui, Tim Lister, Gianluca Mezzofiore, Lauren Kent, Billy Stockwell, John Towfighi and Adam Pourahmadi contributed to this report.
+—CNN’s Jake Tapper, Christian Edwards, Karina Tsui, Tim Lister, Gianluca Mezzofiore, Lauren Kent, Billy Stockwell, John Towfighi, Sophie Tanno and Adam Pourahmadi contributed to this report.

 The-CNN-Wire